thegenuinegourav/Best-README-Template/README.md

 > Core is a parent stack for all independent aws core services templates.

-- **core-master**
+- #### core-master
     - Placeholder for all parameters, definition and link to children templates.

-- **01-kms**
+- #### 01-kms
     - Template for AWS Key Management Service (KMS) which makes it easy for us to create and manage cryptographic keys and control their use across a wide range of AWS services and in the applications.
     - AWS KMS is a secure and resilient service that uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to protect all the keys.

-- **01-newvpc.yaml**
+- #### 01-newvpc
     - Creates a new VPC with 6 subnets spread across 2 Avaliablity Zones (The bash script will only take the 'a' and 'b' zones no matter which region you choose.
     - To allow for flow of traffic across subnets, it also creates the route tables (Seperate for each layer of the stack [Public/Web/Data] )
     - NATGW is are spun up with route setup to allow for instances in the private subnet 0.0.0.0/0 out access
     - IGWs are also associated with the VPC
     - Flowlogs are enabled and IAM Roles associated to the VPC service to allow the logs to be sent to CloudWatch

-#### 02-securitygroups.yaml
+- #### 02-securitygroups

-Creates the groups for each layer of the stack and nests the groups top to bottom
+    - Creates the groups for each layer of the stack and nests the groups top to bottom

-Public has 80 open to 0.0.0.0/0, Web is only open to Public over 80, and Data is only open to Web over 3306
+    - Public has 80 open to 0.0.0.0/0, Web is only open to Public over 80, and Data is only open to Web over 3306

-This is an example of how to list things you need to use the software and how to install them.
+    - This is an example of how to list things you need to use the software and how to install them.

-#### 03-rds.yaml
+- #### 03-rds

-Creates an RDS Aroura Cluster with 2 nodes, 1 writer and 1 reader
+    - Creates an RDS Aroura Cluster with 2 nodes, 1 writer and 1 reader

-#### 04-apigateway.yaml
+- #### 04-apigateway

-Creates two api gateways for internal proxy & partner proxy which acts as a reverse proxy to all our microservices.
+    - Creates two api gateways for internal proxy & partner proxy which acts as a reverse proxy to all our microservices.

-#### 04-elasticsearch.yaml
+- #### 04-elasticsearch

-Creates an elasticsearch cluster & its domain
+    - Creates an elasticsearch cluster & its domain

-#### 04-route53.yaml
+- #### 04-route53

-Create a KSF Hosted Zone.
+    - Create a KSF Hosted Zone.
 It is effectively connecting user requests to infrastructure running in AWS.

-#### 04-s3.yaml
+- #### 04-s3

-Generic template use to create a s3 bucket with encryption enabled.
+    - Generic template use to create a s3 bucket with encryption enabled.

-#### 04-s3-logs.yaml
+- #### 04-s3-logs

-Generic template use to create a s3 bucket for logs purposes with encryption enabled.
+    - Generic template use to create a s3 bucket for logs purposes with encryption enabled.

-#### 04-sqs.yaml
+- #### 04-sqs

-Generic template use to create an amazon queue along with its dead letter queue configured.
+    - Generic template use to create an amazon queue along with its dead letter queue configured.

-#### 04-sqs-fifo.yaml
+- #### 04-sqs-fifo

-Generic template use to create an amazon fifo queue along with its dead letter queue configured.
+    - Generic template use to create an amazon fifo queue along with its dead letter queue configured.

-#### 05-cloudtrail.yaml
+- #### 05-cloudtrail

-Enables cloudtrail service to log, continuously monitor, and retain account activity related to actions across AWS infrastructure of KSF.
+    - Enables cloudtrail service to log, continuously monitor, and retain account activity related to actions across AWS infrastructure of KSF.

-#### 05-dashboard.yaml
+- #### 05-dashboard

-Creates a dashboard with a few metrices about the LoadBalancer and RDS within CloudWatch.
+    - Creates a dashboard with a few metrices about the LoadBalancer and RDS within CloudWatch.

-(*) Scope limits mentioned at the end
+    - (*) Scope limits mentioned at the end

-#### 05-guardduty.yaml
+- #### 05-guardduty

-Creates a guardduty detector to continuously monitors for malicious activity and unauthorized behavior to protect our AWS accounts, workloads, and data stored in Amazon S3.
+    - Creates a guardduty detector to continuously monitors for malicious activity and unauthorized behavior to protect our AWS accounts, workloads, and data stored in Amazon S3.

-#### 05-loggroups.yaml
+- #### 05-loggroups

-Generic template to create a log group inside cloudwatch service.
+    - Generic template to create a log group inside cloudwatch service.

 ### Services

-Service is a parent stack for all of our microservices aws infrastrcuture templates.
+> Service is a parent stack for all of our microservices aws infrastrcuture templates.

-#### master.yaml (parent)
+- #### service-master

-This is the parent stack containing nested stack of each of our microservice master child template so as to provide isolation.
+    - This is the parent stack containing nested stack of each of our microservice master child template so as to provide isolation.

-#### master.yaml (child)
+- #### service-child-master

-This is the parent stack containing nested stack of each of the components used in building microservice infrastructure.
+    - This is the parent stack containing nested stack of each of the components used in building microservice infrastructure.

-#### 01-publicalb.yaml
+- #### 01-publicalb

-Creates a Application loadbalancer and its listener groups.
+    - Creates a Application loadbalancer and its listener groups.

-#### 02-securitygroups.yaml
+- #### 02-securitygroups

-Creates the groups for each layer of the stack and nests the groups top to bottom for a microservice.
+    - Creates the groups for each layer of the stack and nests the groups top to bottom for a microservice.

-Public has 80 open to 0.0.0.0/0, Web is only open to Public over 80, and Data is only open to Web over 3306
+    - Public has 80 open to 0.0.0.0/0, Web is only open to Public over 80, and Data is only open to Web over 3306

-#### 03-apigateway.yaml
+- #### 03-apigateway

-Creates REST API & method for internal proxy gateway to route directs to a particular microservice.
+    - Creates REST API & method for internal proxy gateway to route directs to a particular microservice.

-#### 04-service.yaml
+- #### 04-service

-Creates ec2, autoscaling group & configuration setup require to stand one microservice.
+    - Creates ec2, autoscaling group & configuration setup require to stand one microservice.

 ## Deployment